 No liquidity facility has been obtained to pay the Purchase Price of any 2025 Bonds that are tendered and not remarketed or redeemed, and the Corporation will be obligated to pay the Purchase Price of those 2025 Bonds only from monies available from and held under the General Resolution.
-Failure to pay the Purchase Price of the 2025 Bonds of a Series constitutes a 2025 Series A Event of Default or a 2025 Series B Event of Default, as applicable, under the applicable 2025 Supplemental Resolution but does not, in and of itself, constitute an Event of Default under the General Resolution.
+Failure to pay the Purchase Price of the 2025 Bonds of a Series constitutes a 2025 Series A Event of Default or a 2025 Series B Event of Default, as applicable, under the applicable 2025 Supplemental Resolution.
+The 2025 Supplemental Resolutions provide that upon such 2025 Series A Event of Default or 2025 Series B Event of Default, as applicable, under the General Resolution.
 The 2025 Supplemental Resolutions provide that upon such 2025 Series A Event of Default or 2025 Series B Event of Default, as applicable, the Trustee shall proceed to bring suit on behalf of the owners of the 2025 Bonds of the applicable Series for such Purchase Price, with recovery limited to moneys available under the General Resolution.
 Failure to pay the unpaid principal amount and accrued interest on the 2025 Bonds upon their maturity constitutes an Event of Default under the General Resolution.